 There is no denying that nearly all businesses nowadays store sensitive information that would cause a catastrophe if they were compromised.
 In any respectable company, this information is well-protected with countless security measures that are almost unbreachable.
 With that said, all the security precautions in the world mean nothing if your organization leaves the backdoor open.
 That is where OpSec comes into play.

-OPSEC stands for Operational Security that is a risk management security measure to make sure your information is safe.
-It identifies the required procedures and tools that would prevent your information from falling into wrong hands.
+OPSEC stands for Operational Security, a risk management security measure to ensure your information is safe.
+It identifies the required procedures and tools that would prevent your information from falling into the wrong hands.
 Operational Security refers to different analytical activities to monitor and practice security for your organizational data.
-We will talk more about the different analytical activities that Operational Security uses, in this post.
+In this post, we will talk more about the different analytical activities that Operational Security uses.
 If you want in-depth details about OpSec, read this blog from start to end.
 We have mentioned every detail about OpSec and its importance.

 What is OpSec?

-OpSec (i.e., operational security) is a risk management process that has plenty of security measures and strategies to prevent falling your data into the wrong hands.
+OpSec (i.e., operational security) is a risk management process with plenty of security measures and strategies to prevent your data from falling into the wrong hands.
 It is used to contradict adversary information which has the ability to compromise the secrecy of an organization.
 Performing the OPSEC processes help with offensive and defensive security strategies to defend your online safety.
-Apart from organizations, general individuals also use the OPSEC security strategies to protect themselves from cybercriminals.
+Apart from organizations, general individuals also use OPSEC security strategies to protect themselves from cybercriminals.
 Hackers and even government authorities can use your data to dox you on the internet.
 But since OpSec is here, it won’t let that happen.

 But who and how did they invent such a crucial and beneficial security strategy?
-Let’s know about the history of OPSEC discovery.
+Let’s learn about the history of OPSEC discovery.

 What’s the History of OpSec?

 The term OpSec, first coined by the US military during the Vietnam War, resulted from an effort led by the team code-named Purple Dragon.
-They noticed that the opposing forces could anticipate America’s strategies and tactics, all while being unable to decrypt US communications and without inside intelligence.
-The conclusion was that US forces themselves were inadvertently revealing important information to the enemy.
+They noticed that the opposing forces could anticipate America’s strategies and tactics, all while being unable to decrypt US communications without inside intelligence.
+The conclusion was that US forces inadvertently revealed important information to the enemy.

 Over time, the concept of operational security has spread from the military to other US government departments and, eventually, the private sector.
 OpSec became an important part of good cybersecurity measures with the rise of the internet and online businesses.

-Operational security includes both the analytical process and a strategy used in risk management to identify information which although unclassified, is deemed critical and can be pieced together by opponents in a way that can put sensitive information or even the entire business in jeopardy.
-The main goal of OpSec is to observe the data you wish to protect from the viewpoint of an adversary, as it is done by red cybersecurity teams who imitate real-world attacks to test the security measures of a company.
+Operational security includes both the analytical process and a strategy used in risk management to identify information that, although unclassified, is deemed critical and can be pieced together by opponents in a way that can put sensitive information or even the entire business in jeopardy.
+The main goal of OpSec is to observe the data you wish to protect from the viewpoint of an adversary, as it is done by red cybersecurity teams who imitate real-world attacks to test a company's security measures.

-The security measures of OpSec have five separate steps that we are going to talk about in the next section.
+The security measures of OpSec have five separate steps that we will discuss in the next section.